aousterh/data_model/queries/README.md

 For these examples, we use some sample data from [Zeek](https://zeek.org/).
 To execute the queries yourself, clone the [zq-sample-data repo](https://github.com/brimsec/zq-sample-data) in the same directory that this repository is in.

-We suggest using our public AMI (TODO) because all of these tools are already installed and Elasticsearch has been populated with the sample data.
+We suggest using our public AMI (ami-0b1647c06db4be14e) because all of these tools are already installed.
+Make sure to select an instance type with enough memory for the `jq` queries; we use m5.large.

 ## jq